edgedb/rfcs/text/1006-simplified-cli.rst

 The less natural-sounding commands argument is valid, as ``edgedb create-migration`` certainly sounds more natural than ``edgedb migration create``.
-But given that we will likely have between more than 30 subcommands, it is clear that giving users a way to organize subcommands mentally in categories to memorize the overall structure is more important than "making commands sound like plain English".
+But given that we will likely have more than 30 subcommands, it is clear that giving users a way to organize subcommands mentally in categories is more important.

 The proposed change is indeed very disruptive but we believe it is still worth implementing it before 1.0.
 It is important to understand that RFC 1003 was